 Built in 1932 as a luxury destination for European travelers, Alvear Palace is a Buenos Aires old-world institution.
 And truly a palace.
 Inside you’ll find the epitome of belle epoque high style, decorated in grand Louis XV and XVI styles, with marble floors, crystal chandeliers, gilded paneled walls, captivating art and personalized butlers to create a luxury experience nestled in the heart of Buenos Aires’ stately Recoleta barrio.

 That’s OK, we have answers.
 Read our FAQs below or call +1 (415) 942 - 0785 to ask us any questions you have about traveling in Argentina with The Battery.
 We're here 8am-5pm weekdays, 9am-1pm Saturday Pacific.

 Six nights at unique 5-star accommodations; one internal flight on Day 5 from Mendoza to Buenos Aires; private travel for all day trips and excursions; exclusive VIP access, tastings, guided activities, and expeditions; private tours with locals guides and cultural experts; entrance fees; daily breakfasts, lunches and most dinners; local beverages with meals; gratuities for local staff; departure airport transfers.

 International airfare to/from Argentina and the trip starting point in Mendoza; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverage not included in the itinerary; gratuity for tour leader.

-U.S. citizens do not require a visa to visit Argentina.
-Just bring a valid U.S. passport.
-For citizens of other countries, please check with your local Argentina Embassy or Consulate for information and requirements.
+Private US citizens do not require a visa to visit Argentina.
+Just bring a valid US passport.
+For citizens of other countries, please check with the Argentina Embassy or Consulate for information and requirements.